 Token lock-in is real.
 OpenAI’s tokenizer isn’t the same as Claude’s.
 Are we creating new platform wars?
 The same Chinese city name takes 3 tokens in GPT and 7+ in Claude.
 That’s a cost and performance difference that compounds.

 Where are the missing layers?
 If tokens are binary, where’s the operating system?
 Where’s the LLVM of AI?
 Where’s the middleware?
+Imagine a layer that automatically handles token optimization across models, like how LLVM handles CPU instruction optimization.
 These feel like billion-dollar questions that nobody’s answering yet.

 Who owns the primitives?
 We’re shifting from boolean logic to vector operations, from exact matches to similarity search.
 Whoever controls these new primitives controls the future stack.